Programmes - Faculty of Humanities, first year of the undergraduate course

 Philosophy

-The written test will consist of analysing and commenting on a passage taken from a classic philosophical work or the discussion of an individual philosophical problem.
-Knowledge of the history of philosophy and the capacity for interpretation and analysis will be assessed.
-The passage and the philosophical problem will present a degree of complexity commensurate with the best level of secondary high school knowledge.
-Consultation of the past text papers is advisable.
+The written test will consist of the analysis of and comment on a passage taken from a classic philosophical work or the discussion of one philosophical issue.
+The passage and the philosophical problem will present a degree of complexity commensurate with the best high school knowledge.
+You are advised to consult the past test papers.

-The oral test will consist of the analysis and interpretation of the works of the classic authors chosen by the candidate from the texts presented in the list below, and in a discussion of specific philosophical problems.
-The basic knowledge, acquired from a good secondary high school textbook, of the trends and key figures of philosophical thought, will be assessed.
-The oral test for the admission competition will be on the entire philosophy programme of the final three school years.
-Hence the knowledge from a textbook of the history of general philosophy should be aimed for.
-Some examples (any edition may be referred to):
+The oral test will consist of the analysis and interpretation of works by the classic authors, chosen by the candidate from among the texts in the list presented here below, and the discussion of specific philosophical issues.
+Also assessed will be the candidate's basic knowledge, acquired through a good high school textbook, of the trends and the key figures of philosophical thought.
+The oral test of the admission competition will be based on the entire philosophy programme of the last three years of high school.
+Hence candidates will be considered as having acquired a knowledge of a textbook on the history of general philosophy.

-During the test, candidates must demonstrate a good knowledge of the history of Western thought, a sufficient command of the philosophical lexis and an adequate analytical capacity.
-The test will assess not so much the cumulative possession of notions and information as the capacity to tackle, under the guidance of the commission, individual problems of a philosophical nature.
-The reading of at least one of the following introductory texts is recommended:
+During the test candidates must show that they possess a good knowledge of the history of Western thought, a suitable command of the philosophical lexis and an adequate analytical capacity.
+The test is designed to bring out not so much the cumulative possession of notions and information as the ability to deal, under the guidance of the commission, with individual issues of a philosophical nature.

 • Plato, Repubblica (Laterza)